worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 ### 2. Virtual Encyclopedia
 6 Million Wikipedia articles transformed into immersive, animated 3D scenes and objects—geolocated on a global map and powered by BitTorrent.
 The more people use it, the more scalable, faster and rich the content becomes.<br>

-Picture a **3D animated Wikipedia** where articles come to life as **interactive objects or scenes roaming the globe**, based on the content of each article.
+Picture a **3D animated Wikipedia** where articles come to life as **interactive objects or scenes roaming the globe**, based on the content of each article.<br>

+Truth-checking happens by exploration: users naturally flag anomalies while navigating the world.
 Imagine spotting a **green giraffe sipping coffee at Starbucks**—an anomaly that hints at a **factual error or absurdity** in the source Wikipedia article, and automatically **flags a correction request** to the Wikipedia community.<br>

 When we transfer all **6 million+ Wikipedia articles** into 3D objects and scenes for the first iteration, the **interaction between articles will reveal inconsistencies and contradictions**, helping to **flag wrong information** throughout the entire Wikipedia.<br>

-This feature transforms information into a **living, visual experience**—blending **learning, truth detection, and storytelling** in a gamified, immersive world.
+This feature transforms information into a **living, visual experience**—blending **learning, truth detection, and storytelling** in a gamified, immersive world.<br>

-You don’t need to be an expert to help correct the complete knowledge of mankind—you just need **eyes and a brain**.
+You don’t need to be an expert to help correct the complete knowledge of mankind—you just need **eyes and a brain**.<br><br>

 ![image](https://github.com/user-attachments/assets/aea1940a-663f-4421-93fe-797b887b82bb)
 <br><br>